The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 **Shockwave**

-The Hippokampos will jump to a random safe raised platform and do a knockback from the centre of that platform.
+The Hippokampos will jump to a random safe raised platform and do a knockback from the center of that platform.
 This deals minimal magic damage and knockback immunities do work on it.

 **Predatory Avarice**